Hussien-Saleh/Alarm-Clock/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-## Lib: ATmega128RFA1 Microcontroller Configuration and Device drivers
+## ATmega128RFA1 Microcontroller Configuration and Device drivers - Lib

 ### LED driver
 Driver used for using different LEDs is implemented.
 It contains modular functionality for leds.